nmaiorana/csgy9223_IntroOffSec/week_13/challenge_week13_README.md

 Can you get the plaintext?
 ```
 This one appears to be a small exponent problem.
 This should be pretty easy to compute using gmpy.
 We will need to find the eth root of c to do this.
 I constructed a solver with the information provided.
 To me, e does look pretty small.
-I guess it all depends on how large m is and if it's smaller than n.
+I guess it all depends on how large m is and if m^e is smaller than n.

 I'll use gmpy's iroot() function in my solver script: